Ground Penetrating Radar

 When there is need to locate objects like post tension cables, rebar or conduits, the GPR system that’s used in such a case is a high-frequency one.
 There are two ways that the data can be collected: use of simple line scans that help evaluate the thickness of the concrete or the use of a grid format that gives a map of targets found in the concrete.
 The later method gives visibility to virtual slices in the reflection which comes in handy when determining the depth of the objects and in creating a 3D image map.

 The waves from any GPR device travels through multiple materials.
-The Ground Penetrating Radar waves are affected by different types of fill material, soil, concrete, debris and varied amounts of saturated water as they all have varied conductive and dielectric properties that play a key role in the interpretation of the GPR data.
+The GPR waves are affected by different types of fill material, soil, concrete, debris and varied amounts of saturated water as they all have varied conductive and dielectric properties that play a key role in the interpretation of the GPR data.
 And while anyone can see the data images displayed on the LCD screen, interpreting them needs a field expert to accurately establish the findings.
-That’s where we come in Ground Penetrating Radar in Long island.
+That’s where we come in.

 Depth of the GPR Device